turingschool/career-development-curriculum-site/module_two/index.md

 ### Key Learning Goals
 Core Competencies of Module 2:
-* Ability to express one's...
+* Self-awareness shown through ability to express one's strengths, values, and professional goals
+* Build on effective habits
+* Decrease ineffective habits
+*
+* Best practices for building one's professional network

 ### Module 2 Outcomes
 At the end of Module 2, students will have: